Level 5

 We continue to assemble and lubricate the base movement of the Valjoux 7750.

-C5.4.8 Rebuilding The Chronograph - Part 2
+Rebuilding The Base Movement - Part 2

 C5.5.0 Chronograph Adjustments